Medical Radiologic Technology (W)

 - Must be 18 years of age upon program entrance

-- Required ACT of 18
+- Minimum ACT score of 18 required

 - ACT subscores indicating developmental courses needed must be completed prior to program entrance